-For a history of the winged boot symbol by Claude C. Murray and Ralph K. Patton, click on the following pdf file containing an article on the subject: history-of-the-winged-boot-symbol.
+For a history of the winged boot symbol by Claude C. Murray and Ralph K. Patton and an address by John White, also on that subject, go to the page of this website on the winged boot.

 1. May 9, 2015, guide Henriette “Monique” Hanotte with Peter van de Parre, member of the Ligne Comète (Comet Line) Remembrance, greet Don Mills.
 This was part of the ceremony in Rumes, Belgium and Bachy, France to open the Dans les Pas de Monique (In Monique’s Footsteps) 10 k walk.
 See below.

 2. May 9, 2015, Dirk Vijverman at the Dans les pas de Monique (In Monique’s Footsteps) 10 k walk (below)